osu-cascades/batabase/README.md

   @contacts = ransack_result
 end
 ```

+Notice the fields and header constants.
+These values are declared inside the controller.
 Then the results can be passed into our table component to be rendered in the index view.

 &copy; 2019 Dylan Drudge, Bryce Graves, Mack Hatfield, Nathan Struhs.
 All rights reserved.